paulelliott/fabrication-site/source/index.markdown

 end
 ```

-You could then create a `Fabricator` to automaticaly generate copies of it for your test suite.
+You could then create a `Fabricator` to automaticaly generate copies of `Person` for your test suite.

 ```ruby
 # located in spec/fabricators/person_fabricator.rb

 Fabricator(:person) do
   neighborhood
   houses(count: 2)